-1. Disk: During stability testing, it is important to check the utilization of disk spaces that are provided.
+- Disk: During stability testing, it is important to check the utilization of the provided disk spaces.
 It can be checked

-2. Memory Usage: This is a major factor which needs to be checked is the memory usage during this test.
+- Memory Usage: This is a major factor which needs to be checked in the memory usage during this test.

-3. CPU: After memory, the CPU also should be efficient so that it can handle all user requests.
+- CPU: After memory, the CPU should also be efficient to handle all user requests.

-5. Throughput: The amount of data that users receive from the server at a given time is the throughput of the system.
+- Throughput: The amount of data that users receive from the server at a given time is the throughput of the system.
 The throughput of the system is usually measured in bytes.
-This data which is generated helps in getting the amount of load that the users generate and how they can manage it.
+This generated data helps get the amount of load that the users generate and how they can manage it.

-7. Transaction responses: This test will let us know the average time taken to perform transactions during the test.
-It will help in getting the performance of the server and also will determine how many minimum and maximum users or transactions can be performed at a particular time.
-This information can help in evaluating the time which is required in sending the request to the server, then to the application server and finally to the database server.
+- Transaction responses: This test will let us know the average time taken to perform transactions during the test.
+It will help get the performance of the server and determine how many minimum and maximum users or transactions can be performed at a particular time.
+This information can help evaluate the time required to send the request to the server, then to the application server and finally to the database server.

 Stability Testing Tools

-1. HeavyLoad: This tool checks the stability of the main components of the system like processor, memory and hard drive.
+- HeavyLoad: This tool checks the stability of the system’s main components like processor, memory, and hard drive.

-3. IntelBurn Test: This tool focuses on helping to push the CPU to its maximum limit.
-If it survives this then it can be checked for its stability.
+- IntelBurn Test: This tool focuses on helping to push the CPU to its maximum limit.
+If it survives this, then it can be checked for its stability.

 Advantages and Disadvantages of Stability Testing

 Stability Testing is an important non-functional testing technique.
 It helps in achieving performance when the system is under stress.
 It can determine the stability of different components like CPU, processor, and memory.
-Stability testing stabilizes the system and helps in delivering quality and long-lasting software.
+Thus, stability testing stabilizes the system and helps in delivering quality and long-lasting software.